ElegantDumbass/results-summary-component-main-using-flexbox-and-media-query/README.md

 ## Acknowledgments

-this is not the best i could do(hopefully) i'll try to fix any mistakes and improve on i have written. i do not use :
+this is not the best i could do(hopefully) i'll try to fix any mistakes and improve on i have written. it is very hard to just eyeball the design, to be honest it is frustating. i do not use :

 - CSS Grid